 ) can be used to both upload new files (images, documents, or other media), as well as select from all files previously uploaded to Stacks

-- New files uploaded here will be added to the Dashboard > Files area and can be selected in other Stacks features/content types
+- New files uploaded via this button will also be added to the Dashboard > Files area allowing them be selected in other Stacks features/content types also

 - The upload image icon (